embedded-office/canopen-stack/docs/docs/usecase/configuration.md

   | `CO_EMCY_REG_PROFILE`      | error class: profile specific error        |
   | `CO_EMCY_REG_MANUFACTURER` | error class: manufacturer specific         |

-- The emergency error code [`uint16_t`] shall be set to the application specific error code.
+- The emergency error code [`uint16_t`] shall be set to the application-specific error code.
 This error code should be defined acc. the CANopen specification.

 The EMCY handling and object directory manipulations with these definitions is performed by the CANopen stack without further definitions.